mrhgvn/RL-GARAGE-PRE-BOT/README.md

 - Price Alerts <br>
 You will receive a notification when the item(s) you are looking for are found! <br>

-Release notes (v1.2.6 - 2023.03.19) <br>
+Release notes (v1.2.7 - 2023.03.25) <br>
-- Auto Reply: You can now use emojis in your auto message!
-- Auto Reply: You can receive notifications from Telegram when a user sends a message!
-- You can now manually backup the bot configuration!
+- Item Alerts: Scan speed increased by 5X
+- Now you can fast login.
+[SETTINGS > FAST LOGIN]

 <b>Discord:</b> Emrah#9685 <br>
 <b>Telegram:</b> t.me/mrhgvn